Fact file - 2019 entry

 - Holding alternative qualifications

 BTEC National Diploma: applicants will be considered on an individual basis.
-Minimum five GCSEs, combination of grades 5 and 4 including 4 English language.
+Minimum five GCSEs, combination of grades 5 (B) and 4 (C) including 4 (C) in English language.

 Scottish Advanced Highers: Minimum of five grade 2s at Standard level including English language.
 Minimum of five grades BBBCC at Higher level.